awsdocs/aws-kms-developer-guide/doc_source/importing-keys-get-public-key-and-token.md

 ## Download the Public Key and Import Token \(AWS Management Console\)<a name="importing-keys-get-public-key-and-token-console"></a>

 You can use the AWS Management Console to download the public key and import token\.
-If you just completed the steps to create a CMK with no key material, skip to [[ERROR] BAD/MISSING LINK TEXT](#id-wrap-step)\.
+If you just completed the steps to [create a CMK with no key material](importing-keys-create-cmk.md#importing-keys-create-cmk-console), skip to [Step 6](#id-wrap-step)\.

 **To download the public key and import token \(console\)**